Research

 We study how an interruption in the flow of research funding to a major NIH grant — the R01 — affects the career outcomes of research personnel using comprehensive wage and tax records that have been linked to university transaction data.
 Using a difference- in-differences design, we find that for employees who work for labs with only one R01, an interruption of more than 30 days has a substantial effect on job placement, including a 2.5 pp increase in the probability of no longer earning US income.
 Half of this affect is explained by absence from the 2020 Decennial Census, suggesting that they have permanently left the US.
 Among employees who continue to earn US income, we also find that interrupted employees earn 20% less than uninterrupted employees.
 The effects are strongest among those least attached to their university: trainees (postdocs and graduate students) are the most likely to leave the US, and lab staff see the largest wage impact.

-Money, Time, and Grant Design (submitted)
+Money, Time, and Grant Design (R&R, American Economic Journal: Applied Economics)

 NBER Summer Institute 2023 (Science of Science Funding)